Definition of PostgreSQL String Contains

 specified column name like ‘matching pattern’;

-Explanation: In the above syntax we implement a pattern like matching function by using select and where clause where column name is specified column name in the table, table name means specified table name.
+Explanation: In the above syntax, we implement a pattern-like matching function by using the select, and where clause where column name is specified column name in the table, table name means specified table name.

 - We required basic knowledge about PostgreSql.

-- We must require tables to perform String Contain operation.
+- Must require tables to perform the String Contain operation.

-- Like operator is a logical operator and it is used to match specified matching patterns.
+- The like operator serves as a logical operator in order to match specified matching patterns.

 Pattern matching we can implement by using different methods as follows.
-Basically in a matching pattern function, we use the like operator to find out the desired matching pattern from the database table.
+In a matching pattern function, we use the like operator to find the desired matching pattern from the database table.

 CREATE TABLE emp_info (